Originate/exosphere/README.md

 > _ex·o·sphere (ˈeksōˌsfir) - the outermost region of a planet's atmosphere (aka, above the clouds)_

-A micro-service oriented devops framework for cloud-native, smart, analytics-driven web and mobile applications.
+A micro-service oriented devops framework for cloud-native, smart, analytics-driven web, mobile, and chat applications.

 - polyglot microservices
 - fast and flexible inter-service and inter-device messaging